Onagraceae: Evening-primrose Family — Clarkia

 Notes:

-Like Chaparral Clarkia (Clarkia affinis, see above), this species has erect buds and flowers, with 8 stamens similar in length and color.
-The stamens are sometimes useful in distinguishing flowers that may look like a small Lewis’ Clarkia (Clarkia lewisii, see above).
-This and Chaparral Clarkia are most easily distinguished by their fruits; this has fruits which are shorter and proportionately fatter (< 8 times longer than wide) than those of Chaparral Clarkia (> 9 times longer than wide).
-Photos #4, 6 and 7 by CJH.
+Similar species: this species has erect buds and flowers, with 8 stamens similar in length and color.
+The buds distinguish it from Lewis’ Clarkia (Clarkia lewisii, see above), which has nodding buds.
+Chaparral Clarkia (Clarkia affinis, see above) also has erect buds and flowers, plus 8 similar stamens.
+However, this has fruits which are shorter and proportionally fatter (up to 8 times longer than wide) than those of Chaparral Clarkia (at least 9 times longer than wide).
+Photos #3, 4, 6 and 7 by CJH.

 Diamond Clarkia – Clarkia rhomboidea